zigybass/React-Task-Manager/README.md

 * UUID NPM

 ### Details
+***
 React app that lets you add and delete tasks.
-Deleted tasks are saved in case the user did not fully intend to delete the task.
-App is mobile-friendly and uses a sliding navbar for phones or iPads.
+Deleted tasks are saved in case the User did not fully intend to delete the task.
+This app is mobile-friendly and uses a sliding navbar for phones or iPads.
+Users can enter in more details for each task.
+When the User clicks on the saved task, appropriate task expands out to display the details.
 <img width="1074" alt="Screen Shot 2019-10-24 at 2 36 47 PM" src="https://user-images.githubusercontent.com/50716272/67515120-0a3a3b00-f66c-11e9-9517-d6917239ea9d.png">

 ### Mobile Version